24/7 EMERGENCY SERVICE

 1 / 5

-• Raw sewage backing up during heavy storms - classic sign of combined sewer overflow or main line failure in Old First Ward
+• Raw sewage backing up during heavy storms - combined sewer overflow or main line failure

-• Water pooling in basement after rain in Cazenovia Park - you're in the flood zone and need drainage upgrades
+• Water pooling in basement after rain in flood-prone areas - you need drainage upgrades

-• Slow drains throughout your century-old home - tree roots from mature street trees invading your clay sewer lateral
+• Slow drains throughout your century-old home - tree roots from mature street trees invading sewer lateral

 • Wet basement walls along Buffalo River corridor - high water table meeting aging foundation drainage

-• Sewage smell in yard near Ship Canal - failing lateral combined with low elevation equals visible problems
+• Sewage smell in yard - failing lateral combined with low elevation

-• Sump pump running constantly in spring - Cazenovia Creek watershed overwhelms inadequate drainage systems
+• Sump pump running constantly in spring - watershed conditions overwhelming inadequate drainage systems

 Experiencing any of these warning signs?